iamacleish/WSI/README.md

 Gulp + gulp-file-include

-The only files you need are index.html, and the files in js, css, and assets.
+The only files you need are in the public directory public/index.html, and the files in public/js, public/css, and public/assets.